 Built on Unreal Engine 5, Hell is Us demands modern PC hardware, while consoles like Xbox Series X and PS5 generally deliver a stable experience—though with some variations in graphics quality and frame rate.

-At 4K with maxed-out settings and upscaling options like DLSS, FSR, or XeSS, even an RTX 4090 struggles: according to benchmarks, frame rates hover around 30 FPS, with occasional stutters and brief hitches.
-VRAM usage can reach 12 to 13 GB.
-The game runs much smoother at lower resolutions and detail settings.
+If you want to max everything out in 4K with upscaling (DLSS, FSR, or XeSS), even the RTX 4090 starts to sweat: benchmarks show frame rates around 30 FPS, with occasional stutters and brief hiccups.
+VRAM usage in this scenario can reach 12–13 GB.

 Hell is Us on PlayStation and Xbox

-On Xbox Series X, Hell is Us consistently hits 60 FPS—both in performance mode and with high graphics settings.
+On Xbox Series X, Hell is Us consistently hits 60 FPS in performance mode and 30 FPS with high graphics settings.
 Resolution and image sharpness are steady, and no major technical issues have been reported so far.
 The Xbox Series S also manages 60 FPS but with pared-down effects and lower resolution.
 Texture quality and lighting are visibly weaker than on Series X, but gameplay remains smooth.

 Also worth checking out: